neondatabase/postgresql_anonymizer/docs/anonymous_dumps.md

 GRANT pg_read_all_data to anon_dumper;
 ```

-__NOTE:__ If you are running PostgreSQL 13 or if you want a more fine-grained
+__NOTE:__ If you want a more fine-grained access policy you can grant access
-access policy you can grant access more precisely, for instance:
+more precisely, for instance:

 ```sql